5 Reasons Not To Use a B2C eCommerce Vendor for B2B Business

 2. Business Rules Replication for Checkout and Payment Processes

-Many eCommerce platforms with roots in B2C struggle to replicate complex business rules during the B2B checkout process.
+Most eCommerce platforms with roots in B2C struggle to replicate complex business rules during the B2B checkout process.

 This leaves many companies with only two choices.